 Criminals will exploit any loophole to ship stolen vehicles out of Canada and into more lucrative markets, making it imperative to ensure all gaps in the auto theft transportation export network are closed.
 The auto theft transportation export network refers to an organized export shipping system or network used in the illegal theft and export of vehicles.
 By taking advantage of weaknesses in this system, criminals transport stolen vehicles to other countries where they can be sold at a significant mark-up, driving higher profits.
 These networks are often sophisticated, using advanced methods to evade detection, such as altering Vehicle Identification Numbers (VINs), forging documents and employing fraudulent shipping practices.
 The ultimate goal of the criminal network is to move stolen vehicles across international borders, making it difficult for authorities to trace and recover them.

 It has been widely documented in media that many stolen vehicles are shipped overseas.
 But how do these vehicles leave the country undetected?
 There are several methods.
-In some instances, the vehicles are driven directly to ports and loaded into cargo containers, which are then placed on ocean liners and depart before they can be intercepted.
-In other cases, the vehicles are transported to the ports by truck or rail.
+In many cases, vehicles are concealed in cargo containers, which are then placed on ocean liners and depart before they can be intercepted.

 Here’s what the typical auto-theft export transportation network looks like: